 - Upload and place the portrait images as candid images and manually place a text box underneath each one.
 This is the least desired option, due to the amount of time and attention to detail that would be involved.
 This is really only a viable option for a school with a very small student body or very few portraits to place.

 Generally speaking, taking the time to create a database text file will deliver the most efficient result.

 This article will guide you in creating the index file in a spreadsheet program that is capable of saving tab delimited text files, such as Microsoft Excel® or Google Sheets.
 The examples below will show Microsoft Excel, but you may use any program capable of saving tab delimited text files.

 Begin by opening a new spreadsheet.

-Note: You only need a Grade or Teacher; you are not required to have both.
-However, it may be helpful to have both especially for combined K-12 schools where the younger grades may flow by homeroom and the upper classmen may flow by grade.
+Create each person in the database individually and make sure that all the necessary columns contain the correct information.
+You only need the information for a Grade or Teacher.
+The columns for both should be present but one of the two can be left empty.
+It is often helpful to have the information for both especially for combined K-12 schools where the younger grades may flow by homeroom and the upper classmen may flow by grade.

+Make sure to save your file on a regular basis!
+This is a labor intensive process and no one wants to do it twice.
 When all information has been entered, save the final document in two different places so there is a backup.

 Click Save As, name the file ‘index’ and choose the file type Text (Tab delimited).
 This option will add ‘.txt’ after the file name.
 The name of the file must be “index” and needs to be be saved in the volume folder which also contains a folder with the portraits.